jbelian/National-Park-Trail-Elevation-Profiling/README.md

-## Creating elevation profiles of trails in Bryce Canyon National Park
+## Elevation profiles of trails in Bryce Canyon National Park

 For this 3D map, I interpolated shapefiles of trails into a digital elevation model of the area.
 I split the trails into each named segment, generated a stack profile for each, and then displayed each elevation profile as a separate chart, as shown in the picture below.
 I wrote [some code](https://github.com/jbelian/bryce/blob/main/find_min_max.ipynb) in Python that loops through each trail's attribute table and finds the minimum and maximum height of each trail.